 Modelling and Analysis

 The analysis and modelling is primarily based on steady state conditions.
-National Grid will assume that a balance exists between supply and demand throughout the day.
+National Gas Transmission will assume that a balance exists between supply and demand throughout the day.

 It will be assumed that flow variation within and across days continues as per historical patterns.
-Where National Grid identifies that within or across day imbalances present a realistic risk of a material increase in costs then National Grid may supplement steady state analysis with transient state analysis.
+Where National Gas Transmission identifies that within or across day imbalances present a realistic risk of a material increase in costs then National Gas Transmission may supplement steady state analysis with transient state analysis.

 Transfer and Trade shall be assessed against: